komikura/.github/profile/README.md

 ## Our Mission

-After the unfortunate shutdown of [comick.io](https://comick.io) as a central hub for reading, we recognized the need for a reliable, modern platform where comic lovers can enjoy their favorite stories without interruptions.
+After the unfortunate shutdown of [comick.io](https://comick.io) as a unified hub for reading, we recognized the need for a reliable, modern platform where comic lovers can enjoy their favorite stories without interruptions.
 KomiKura is being built from the ground up with stability, performance, and user experience as our top priorities.

 ## Planned Features